 Mary Ruth Organics is beloved by holistic health practitioners for their lineup of liquid vitamins, but we’re partial to their vegan gummies—which are great for any teen who’s going vegan or plant-based.
 As vitamin D and vitamin B12 are difficult to get from plant foods, a supplement is usually warranted.
 Make sure your teen is filling any dietary gaps with a bioavailable (easily absorbable) vegan supplement on the daily.
-The gummies are made without gelatin; and the vitamin D is sourced from lichen.
+The gummies are made without gelatin, and the vitamin D is sourced from lichen.
 Organic, methylated, non-GMO, and sugar-free, even the most sensitive kids can try this product.
 It’s actually safe for ages 2 and up, but I’ve found that both teens and adults still looooove their gummy vitamins.
 You can get them in raspberry or strawberry.

-Rainbow Light is well-known for their food-based, affordable line of supplements (I’m a big fan of their prenatal, if you’re in the market), and their teen formula is a great blend of essential vitamins and minerals plus probiotics and botanicals.
+Rainbow Light is well-known for its food-based, affordable line of supplements (I’m a big fan of their prenatal, if you’re in the market), and their teen formula is a great blend of essential vitamins and minerals plus probiotics and botanicals.
 For the over-booked teen who’s in need of an all-in-one, look no further.
 Teens can take one to three tablets daily, depending on their energy needs and stress levels.
-Reviewers especially love the herbal-medicine-based “DermaComplex” for its effects on acne and other skin conditions.
-“My daughter has been taking for about 2 weeks now, we both have noticed changes with her acne.
-Breakouts are starting to clear up and fewer new ones are appearing.
-My daughter has been fighting a bad case of acne for over a year and I’ve spent hundreds of dollars buying products and on skin care consultations, this is the best thing we’ve found that actually works for her,” notes T. Price on Amazon.
+Plenty of reviewers love the fact that they can help clear your skin, with many adults taking them for that purpose alone.